 Students benefit from state of the art technology and facilities on-site and within the Queensland University of Technology Creative Industries precinct.
-This supports their diverse creative subjects including Theatre, Music, Film, Visual Arts (both Fine Arts and Design) and Design Technology.
+This supports their diverse creative subjects including Theatre, Dance, Music, Film, Visual Arts (both Fine Arts and Design) and Design Technology.

 By challenging current approaches to teaching and learning, the Academies enable students to learn from and with each other.
 The Academies – and the International Baccalaureate curriculum – promote a sense of team in which students are not competing for a finite number of top scores.

 The Queensland Academies offer the International Baccalaureate (IB) Diploma Program – an internationally recognised pre-university level qualification that allows subjects to be accelerated and graduating students to study at Australian tertiary institutes as well as overseas universities.

 The rigour and breadth of the IB curriculum, which includes subjects such as Theory of Knowledge (TOK) and Extended Essay (a research topic of the student’s choosing), when combined with twenty-first century approaches to teaching and learning, provides students with a solid foundation and enables them to adjust more readily to their university courses.